iflowfor8hours/6112884-pro-micro-controller/README.markdown

 When I finally got to this phase.
 I used `xev` extensively to test the keys and ensure the mapping was to my liking.
 I found this super handy sed command on reddit for filtering the output to get less stuff.
 Give it a shot if you like. `xev` produces a ton of output otherwise.

     xev | sed -n 's/^.*keycode *\([0-9]\+\).* * \([a-z,A-Z,0-9,_-]\+\)).*$/keycode \1 = \2 /p'

+On MacOSX, [https://www.pjrc.com/teensy/hid_listen.html](HID_listen), as recommended by Soarer, is a big help.
+Make sure to `chmod 755` before you run it, and you may have to `sudo` the executable.

 On mine, I had a whole row of keys that didn't work, so I aligned the columns in `6112884_files/micro_6112884AllKeysAssigned.sc` to get a better visual on what was supposed to be happening on each pin of the controller.
 The line below refers to what cluster of keys are connected to each pin of the pro micro.
 It was really helpful to line everything up so I could visually see everything while I was testing.